-- A. The Los Angeles Police Department Motorcycle Training Unit (MTU) is responsible for overseeing all motorcycle training and related safety issues for all Department and allied agency personnel who request training from this Department.
-These operational guidelines are designed to ensure a safe working environment for students, instructors and visitors.
-The safety plan is outlined below. - B. The Motorcycle Training Unit shall develop, periodically update, and distribute a comprehensive safety plan to all training staff members.
-Training staff members will insure that all students and visitors adhere to this safety plan. - C. A complete copy of all safety guidelines shall be given to personnel selected as part of the MTU staff.
-Personnel are expected to be thoroughly familiar with all aspects of the safety plan. - D. All staff members shall be certified in a POST First Aid and CPR class prior to being assigned to MTU's instructional staff. - E. The Motorcycle Training Unit shall provide safety information and briefings to all personnel receiving training. - F. The Motorcycle Training Unit shall design and implement an "Emergency Notification Card" containing specific information necessary to immediately notify the student's supervisor and next of kin in the event the student becomes injured or requires medical treatment.
-The student shall be required to complete the Notification Card prior to the start of any motorcycle training.
-The Notification Card shall be retained by MTU throughout the training period and be readily available for immediate referral. - G. A training overview will be made available to all personnel in order to familiarize them with various requirements or demands during the training period. - H. A list of emergency medical facilities shall be provided to all training staff members and posted at a readily accessible location at the training facility.
-Additionally, a list of emergency medical facilities shall be maintained in the offices of the Motorcycle Training Unit for quick reference. - I. Communications equipment shall be readily available at all times and locations where training occurs.
-Training staff members shall carry their issued two-way radio at all times while training and cellular telephone capabilities shall be available at times when conventional telephones are not available or accessible.
-The training staff shall maintain the capability of immediately summoning emergency services from any location on the training facility via wireless communications.
+- 6. All staff members shall be - a.
+Certified in a POST First Aid and - b.
+CPR class prior to being assigned to MTU's instructional staff - 7.
+The Motorcycle Training Unit shall - a.
+Provide safety information and - b.
+Briefings to all personnel receiving training - 8.
+The Motorcycle Training Unit - a.
+Design and implement an "Emergency Notification Card" containing specific information necessary to immediately notify the student's supervisor - b.
+Notify emergency contact person in the event the - 1) Student becomes injured or - 2) Requires medical treatment - c.
+The student shall be required to complete the Notification Card prior to the start of any motorcycle training - d.
+Notification Card - 1) Retained by MTU throughout the training period - 2) Readily available for immediate referral - 9.
+A training overview will be made available to all personnel in order to familiarize them with various requirements or demands during the training period - 10.
+A list of emergency medical facilities - a.
+Provide to all training staff members and posted at a readily accessible location at the training facility - b.
+Additionally, a list of emergency medical facilities shall be maintained in the offices of the Motorcycle Training Unit for quick reference - 11.
+Communications equipment - a.
+Readily available at all times and locations where training occurs - b.
+Training staff members shall carry their issued two-way radio at all times while training and cellular telephone capabilities shall be available at times when conventional telephones are not available or accessible - The training staff shall maintain the capability of immediately summoning emergency services from any location on the training facility via wireless communications - 12.
+The Lead Instructor shall conduct daily inspection of all training facilities and equipment to determine its suitability for training - 13.
+The Lead Instructor shall discuss

-- J. The Lead Instructor shall conduct a daily inspection of all training facilities and equipment to determine its suitability for training. - K. The Lead Instructor shall discuss all aspects of operational safety with students on each day of training.
-A safety discussion will be incorporated into the AM or PM briefing.
-All personnel will be given safety updates as needed, at the start of each training day or whenever changes occur at the training facility. - L. The Lead Instructor shall discuss and point out the location of all safety-related information.
-Safety rules shall be posted and readily available for student review. - M. The Lead Instructor shall respond to all questions regarding safety procedures prior to commencing training. - N. The Lead Instructor shall insure that all instructors and students adhere to the safety plan.
-Violations shall be immediately corrected and reported to the Officer in Charge for MTU. - O. Each day the Lead Instructor shall coordinate the MTU's training schedule with safety officers from all other training disciplines on site to insure that potential conflicts are avoided.
-These disciplines include but are not limited to the Tactics and Firearms Units, Emergency Vehicle Operations Center (EVOC).
+- a.
+All aspects of operational safety with students on each day of training - b.
+A safety discussion will be incorporated into the AM or PM briefing - c.
+And point out the location of all safety-related information - d.
+Safety rules shall be posted and readily available for student review. - e.
+All personnel will be given safety updates as needed, at the start of each training day or whenever changes occur at the training facility. - The Lead Instructor shall respond to all questions regarding safety procedures prior to commencing training - 15.
+The Lead Instructor shall insure that all instructors and students adhere to the safety plan.
+Violations shall be immediately corrected and reported to the Officer in Charge for MTU - 16.
+Each day the Lead Instructor shall coordinate the MTU's training schedule with safety officers from all other training disciplines on site to ensure that potential conflicts are avoided.
+These disciplines include but are not limited to the - a.
+Tactics and Firearms Units, - b.
+Emergency Vehicle Operations Center (EVOC)